E-Squared is an international print publication that draws from both art + science and is the embodiment of this synergy.

-E-Squared is a quarterly print magazine that draws from both science + art and is the embodiment of this synergy.
-Operated by both artists and scientists Emma Lou and Edison Ilan, E-Squared sets out to present new and ground-breaking ideas developed by artists, scientists, engineers, and the like.
-By blending art and science, we seek to generate questions, creative thought, experimentation, collaboration, and innovation with the hope of sparking real social and cultural change.
-Works are accepted from individuals as well as groups.
+Founded & directed by Emily A. Dustman, E-Squared sets out to present new and groundbreaking ideas developed by artists, scientists, engineers, and all thinkers alike.
+By blending art and science, E-Squared seeks to generate questions, creative thought, experimentation, collaboration, and innovation with the hope of sparking real social and cultural change.

-Emma Lou is an artist and scientist who has been published in various journals for research regarding species of conservation concern.
-She has collected species in new geographic ranges last documented in the 1800’s and has improved upon and invented new sexing techniques for turtles.
-Emma has spent the last seven years teaching at various colleges fusing art and science in her own curriculum and serves as college course coordinator implementing STEAM initiatives (Science, Technology, Engineering, Art, & Math).
-In 2015, she completed a natural science illustration program at Rhode Island School of Design and painted the Turtles of Rhode Island for the Roger Williams Park Zoo.
+Dustman has spent the last decade teaching at various colleges fusing art and science in her curriculum and she has served as a curriculum developer implementing STEAM initiatives (Science, Technology, Engineering, the Arts, & Mathematics) for biology departments across New England and the Midwest.
+In 2015, she completed a Natural Science Illustration program at Rhode Island School of Design and through research at Harvard’s Museum of Comparative Zoology (MCZ), painted the Turtles of Rhode Island for the state and the Roger Williams Park Zoo.

 Dustman currently works as a science educator and teaches cellular biology, immunology, organismal, and environmental science courses at local universities.
 She instructs sci-art workshops for botanical gardens and exhibits at science centers around the country.

 The first four issues of E-Squared were written and edited entirely by Emily A. Dustman.
 Beginning with Issue #5, E-Squared began working with contributing writers.
 Interested in writing content for E-Squared?
 E-mail info (at) esquaredmagazine (dot) com with the subject line “Writing.”
 Include a brief introduction of who you are with two writing samples.